The Case Book of Arne

-The Case Book of Arne (アルネの事件簿, Arune no Jikenbo) is a Japanese mystery adventure game by Harumurasaki (Murasaki), with character designs by Harutarō.
-It was created using RPG Maker and was originally released as a freeware via the Vaka Game Magazine website in November 2017.
-It is also available on Steam in Japanese, Chinese and English.
+The Case Book of Arne (アルネの事件簿, Arune no Jikenbo) is a Japanese Gothic horror mystery adventure game by Harumurasaki (Murasaki), with character designs by Harutarō.
+It was created using RPG Maker and was originally released as freeware via the Vaka Game Magazine website in November 2017.
+It is also available on Steam in Japanese, Chinese, and English.
 A manga adaptation with art by Soraho Ina was serialized in Media Factory's shōjo manga magazine Monthly Comic Gene from November 2018 to March 2022 and was collected in four tankōbon volumes.
-An anime television series adaptation produced by Silver Link is set to premiere in January 2026.
+An anime television series adaptation produced by Silver Link aired from January to March 2026.

+Plot

+Lügenberg is a city where supernatural beings and humans coexist.
+Arne Neuntöte, a young vampire with supernatural powers, runs a private investigation office specializing in occult cases.
+Despite his youthful appearance, Arne is an experienced detective who takes on requests involving curses, monsters, and unexplained phenomena that ordinary authorities cannot handle.

+Arne works alongside Lynn Reinweiß, the daughter of a human nobleman with a strong interest in vampires, who becomes his assistant after a chance encounter.
+Together, they investigate a series of interconnected cases involving ghosts, werewolves, witches, and other supernatural entities, many of which are tied to the hidden history of the city.